schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Rancher

-A rigger cheers a parental kangaroo at a entryway.
+A rigger cheers a parental kangaroo at an entryway.

 ## Vaulting Fries